I sucked my thumb when I was a little girl. Well I actually sucked my thumb until I was 26!!

 It is a cure for EVERYTHING.

 So Dr Christian Jessen.
-Breastfeeding past six months is more than just ‘fine if you are eating a healthy diet’.
+Breastfeeding beyond six months is more than just ‘fine if you are eating a healthy diet’.
 Breastfeeding past six months is your reward for making it that far.
 For all the reasons above (that have nothing to do with nutrition) it is anything but pointless but then you wouldn’t know that because you are a man who doesn’t have any children.